 This is where AI earned its place — not by generating the idea, but by collapsing the distance between idea and artifact.

 Claude handled the structural work: game mechanics, logic mapping, UX language.
-That freed me to stay focused on the creative judgment calls throughout — what the experience needed to feel like at each step, where the friction was, what a real GTC attendee would actually do in the room.
+That freed me to stay focused on the creative judgment calls throughout — what the experience needed to feel like at each step.

 The speed wasn't about cutting corners.
 It was about removing the lag that normally lives between thinking and making.